 Extensor digitorum is a long muscle located in the posterior compartment of the forearm.
-Together with extensor carpi ulnaris and extensor digiti minimi, it comprises the group of superficial extensors of the forearm.
+Together with the extensor carpi ulnaris and extensor digiti minimi, extensor carpi radialis longus and brevis as well as the brachioradialis, it belongs to the group of superficial extensors of the forearm.
 These muscles can be easily palpated in the lateral aspect of the posterior forearm, especially during the extension of hand when they are contracted.

 Extensor digitorum runs from the lateral epicondyle of humerus to the medial four phalanges of the hand.
 In this way, it generates the pull for the extension of the four medial fingers in their metacarpophalangeal and both interphalangeal joints.
 Extensor digitorum also participates in the extension of the wrist.

 |Action||Metacarpophalangeal / Interphalangeal joints 2-5: Finger extension|

 |Innervation||Posterior interosseous nerve (C7, C8)|

 |Blood supply||Posterior interosseous artery, radial recurrent artery, anterior interosseous artery|

 In this article, we will discuss the anatomy and function of extensor digitorum muscle.

 Extensor digitorum is a superficial muscle of the posterior compartment of the forearm.
 Like the majority of the muscles in this compartment, it originates via common extensor tendon that arises from the lateral epicondyle of humerus.
 This tendon serves as a proximal attachment for extensor digiti minimi, extensor carpi radialis brevis and extensor carpi ulnaris muscles.